 Network segmentation is about creating separate “zones” within your network.
 It’s a key strategy to limit damage if a breach occurs.

-3. Use firewalls or virtual LANs (VLANs) to control traffic between segments.
+- Use firewalls or Virtual LANs (VLANs) to regulate traffic flow between these segments.

-6. Create a Robust Data Loss Prevention (DLP) Strategy
+6. Create a Solid Data Loss Prevention (DLP) Strategy

 What’s the most valuable thing in your business?
 It’s probably not the computers – it’s your data.
 To craft the best DLP strategy, you need to consider certain questions: